-- noting or pertaining to a verb aspect expressing repetition of an action.
+designating or relating to a verb aspect expressing frequent repeated action.

 Some roots are reduplicated wholly or in part with a frequentative meaning, and there are traces of gemination of radicals.